Chitravathi River

 The Chitravathi is an inter-state river in southern India that is a tributary of the Penna River.
 Rising in Karnataka, it flows into Andhra Pradesh and its basin covers an area of over 5,900 km^{2}.
 The pilgrim town of Puttaparthi is located on its banks.

 Course

-Chitravathi river originates at Chikkaballapur and flows through the Chikkaballapur district of Karnataka before entering Andhra Pradesh where it drains the districts of Anantapur and Cuddapah before joining the Penna river.
+Chitravathi river originates at Chikkaballapur and flows through the Chikkaballapur district of Karnataka before entering Andhra Pradesh where it drains the undivided districts of Anantapur and Cuddapah before joining the Penna river.
 The Chitravathi river basin covers an area of 5,908 km^{2}.
 The mandals that it drains in the two states are Bagepalli, Gorantla, Hindupur, Puttaparthi, Bukkapatnam, Dharmavaram, Tadipatri and Mudigubba.
 The river joins the Penna at Gandikota in Kadapa district where the Gandikota irrigation project is being undertaken by the Government of Andhra Pradesh as part of its Jalayagnam project.
 Chitravathi is a seasonal river that comes alive after the monsoons.
 Along with the Papagni, it forms a part of the middle Penna sub-basin and is a right bank tributary of the Penna.